Aditya-Kshirsagar/Customer-Next-Purchase-Prediction/README.md

 ## Model deployment
-* I have deployed model by using flask.
+* I have deployed the model by using flask.
 * For deploymet i have upload diffrent zip file under name deployment.